Header Image

 Task Input:

-• All items’ multimodal embedding
+• All items’ multimodal embeddings

 Task Output:

-• Predicted pCTR for test set samples
+• Predicted pCTR for test set

 Evaluation

-Participants are required to use the multimodal embeddings provided by organizers to evaluate the performance of the CTR model.
+Participants are required to use the multimodal embeddings provided by the organizers to evaluate the performance of the proposed CTR model.
 Specifically, they should replace the provided basedline model with the customized CTR model designed in Task 2, train the model, evaluate its performance on the validation set, and predict pCTR on the test set for submission.
 In the preliminary round, participants only need to submit the pCTR prediction results.
-In the final round, participants must also submit reproducible training and inference code for the multimodal embeddings.
+In the final round, participants must also submit reproducible training and inference code for evaluation.
 The final leaderboard will be ranked based on reproducible submission results.
 The evaluation metric is AUC.

-Constraints
+Terms and Constraints

 Submission Type